reservoird/reservoird/README.md

 ## Best Practices

-1. Ingesters should only capture data.
-All filtering/annotating should be completed in digesters.
+1. Ingesters should only bring in data
+2. Expellers should only push out data
+3. Digesters should only transform/filter/annotate data
-2. Queues can be either blocking or non-blocking.
+4. Queues can be either blocking or non-blocking.
 If non-blocking end with nb.
-3. All names should be unique.
+5. All names should be unique.
 If your plugin is located at github.com/me/xyz then following is the recommended name: com.github.me.xyz